Mephedrone: United Kingdom

-By December 2009 mephedrone was available on at least 31 websites based in the UK and by March 2010 there were at least 78 online shops, half of which sold amounts of less than 200 grams and half that also sold bulk quantities.
+By December 2009, mephedrone was available on at least 31 websites based in the UK, and by March 2010, there were at least 78 online shops, half of which sold amounts of less than 200 grams and half that also sold bulk quantities.
 The price per gram varied from £9.50 to £14.
 Between July 2009 and February 2010, UK health professionals accessed the National Poisons Information Service's (NPIS) entry on mephedrone 1664 times and made 157 telephone inquiries; the requests increased month on month over this period.
 In comparison, over a similar time period, the entries for cocaine and MDMA were accessed approximately 2400 times.
-After mephedrone was made illegal the number of inquiries to the NPIS fell substantially, to only 19 in June 2010.
+After mephedrone was made illegal, the number of inquiries to the NPIS fell substantially, to only 19 in June 2010.

-Media organisations including the BBC and The Guardian incorrectly reported mephedrone was commonly used as a plant fertiliser.
-In fact sellers of the drug described it as "plant food" because it was illegal to sell the compound for human consumption.
-In late 2009 UK newspapers began referring to the drug as meow or miaow (sometimes doubled as meow meow or miaow miaow), a name that was almost unknown on the street at the time.
+Media organisations, including the BBC and The Guardian, incorrectly reported mephedrone was commonly used as a plant fertiliser.
+In fact, sellers of the drug described it as "plant food" because it was illegal to sell the compound for human consumption.
+In late 2009, UK newspapers began referring to the drug as meow or miaow (sometimes doubled as meow meow or miaow miaow), a name that was almost unknown on the street at the time.
 In November 2009, the tabloid newspaper, The Sun published a story stating that a man had ripped off his own scrotum whilst using mephedrone.
-The story was later shown to be an online joke posted on mephedrone.com, later included in a police report with the caveat that it could be unreliable.
+The story was later shown to be an online joke posted on mephedrone.com and later included in a police report, with the caveat that it could be unreliable.
 The police report was used as a source for the story in The Sun.
-Other myths the media often repeated during 2010 were that mephedrone had led to the deaths of over 20 people, teachers were unable to confiscate the drug from pupils and the government was too slow to ban the drug.
+Other myths the media often repeated during 2010 were that mephedrone had led to the deaths of over 20 people, teachers were unable to confiscate the drug from pupils, and the government was too slow to ban the drug.
 Parallels were drawn between the media coverage of mephedrone and a piece of satire by Chris Morris in 1997 on Brass Eye when he tricked public figures into talking of the dangers of taking the fictional legal drug "cake".
 The Advisory Council on the Misuse of Drugs (ACMD) have suggested that the media coverage of the drug led to its increased usage.
 Jon Silverman, a former BBC Home Affairs Correspondent, has written two articles discussing how the media had a strong influence over the UK government's drugs policy, particularly in that the government wished to demonstrate they were being "tough" on drugs.